 - Parmesan cheese, shaved – to taste

-- Soak the Brussel sprouts for 10 – 15 minutes in a bowl filled with water.
+- Soak the brussel sprouts for 10 – 15 minutes in a bowl filled with water.
 You may prefer to simply rinse them, but I do this so that any bits of soil that may be inside the compact leaves slip out to the bottom of the bowl rather than your serving plate.
-Drain them, and you won’t have any soggy taste.
+Drain your sprouts, and you won’t have any soggy taste.

 - While your sprouts are soaking, preheat the oven to 400 F / 200 C.

 - Line a large baking sheet with parchment paper.

 - After you’ve soaked them, tear or cut off and compost the outer leaf from each sprout.

 - You may choose to roast your brussel sprouts whole; it’s a matter of preference and how much chopping you’re inclined (or not) to do.
 I prefer cutting them in half, so that you get more of those crispy outer edges and the lovely colours that come with roasting.

 - Set your sprouts on the parchment paper.

 - Drizzle the sprouts with olive oil, and season with a bit of salt.
 If you’re going the maple syrup and pepper route, you’d also add them at this point.